evdimitriou/Modeling-Car-Insurances/README.md

 - **driving_experience**: Years the client has been driving
 - **education**: Client's level of education
 - **income**: Client's income level
-- **credit_score**: Client's credit score (between zero and one)
+- **credit_score**: Client's credit score (0 to 1)
-- **vehicle_ownership**: Client's vehicle ownership status
+- **vehicle_ownership**: Ownership status
 - **vehicle_year**: Year of vehicle registration
-- **married**: Client's marital status
+- **married**: Marital status
-- **children**: Number of children the client has
+- **children**: Number of children
-- **postal_code**: Client's postal code
+- **postal_code**: Postal code
-- **annual_mileage**: Number of miles driven by the client each year
+- **annual_mileage**: Miles driven annually
 - **vehicle_type**: Type of car
-- **speeding_violations**: Total number of speeding violations received by the client
+- **speeding_violations**: Number of violations
-- **duis**: Number of times the client has been caught driving under the influence
+- **duis**: Driving under influence incidents
-- **past_accidents**: Total number of previous accidents the client has been involved in
+- **past_accidents**: Previous accidents
-- **outcome**: Whether the client made a claim on their car insurance
+- **outcome**: Claim status (0: No claim, 1: Claim)

 ## Methodology

-1. **Data Cleaning and Transformation**: The dataset is cleaned by handling missing values and transforming categorical variables into numerical representations.
+1. **Data Cleaning and Transformation**: Handled missing values and transformed categorical variables into numerical representations.

+2. **Exploratory Data Analysis (EDA)**: Analyzed correlations and visualized data distributions to understand feature relationships.

-2. **Feature Selection**: Logistic regression models are applied to each feature individually to determine their predictive power regarding the outcome variable (claim or no claim).
+3. **Feature Selection**: Applied logistic regression to assess each feature's predictive power.

-3. **Accuracy Evaluation**: The accuracy of each model is calculated, and the feature with the highest accuracy is identified as the best predictor.

-4. **Results**: The best feature and its corresponding accuracy are stored in a DataFrame for easy reference.
+4. **Modeling**:
+   - **Logistic Regression**: Tuned using GridSearchCV, achieving an accuracy of 79%.
+   - **Random Forest**: Tuned with parameters `max_depth: None`, `min_samples_split: 2`, `n_estimators: 50`, achieving an accuracy of 82%.

+5. **Evaluation**: Used confusion matrices and classification reports to evaluate model performance.

+## Results

+- **Best Feature**: `driving_experience` was identified as the most predictive feature with an accuracy of 77.71%.
+- **Model Performance**:
+  - Logistic Regression: Precision of 0.92 for "No Claim" and 0.63 for "Claim".
+  - Random Forest: Precision of 0.85 for "No Claim" and 0.70 for "Claim".

 ## Conclusion

-The project successfully identifies the most predictive feature for car insurance claims, providing a simple yet effective model that the insurance company can use to enhance their decision-making process.
+The project successfully identified key predictive features and developed models that enhance decision-making processes.
+The Random Forest model, with its higher accuracy, is recommended for deployment, providing a balance between simplicity and performance.
 This approach allows the company to start with a straightforward model in production, minimizing the need for complex infrastructure and expertise.

+## Visualizations

+Confusion matrices and correlation heatmaps are included to provide visual insights into model performance and feature relationships.